Going To Mexico

 San Luis Rio Colorado shopping offers a wide array of Mexican products and is a bustling city.

-Algodones is the fun town, serving up a lively atmosphere where it seems like it’s a fiesta every day.
+Algodones is a fun town, serving up a lively atmosphere where it seems like it’s a fiesta every day.
 Many businesses accept the American dollar, and English is almost universally spoken.
 Most tourist-oriented businesses are within an easy stroll of the border.

 Visitors heading south of the border should follow common-sense safety tips:

-• Travel and shop with a group
+- Travel and shop with a group

-• Don’t wander out of the obvious “tourist areas”
+- Don’t wander out of the obvious “tourist areas”

-• Watch your alcohol intake
+- Watch your alcohol intake

-• Follow all laws and remain alert to your surroundings
+- Follow all laws and remain alert to your surroundings

-• Before you enter the country, if your phone has higher international rates, decide if you want your roaming on or not
+- Before you enter the country, if your phone has higher international rates, decide if you want your roaming on or not

-• Wait times to cross back into the U.S. at Customs & Border Protection can vary.
+- Wait times to cross back into the U.S. at Customs & Border Protection can vary.
 Visit early in the day, or relax and have a cerveza until the crowds thin!

 Here’s how to get to Mexico